©Photo by iStock: Jacob Wackerhausen

 But why is “two years” significant?
 According to Lysgaard’s U-Curve of Cultural Adjustment, at 24 months the expat has been through the low point of culture shock and is adjusting well to the host culture.
 If you have successfully adapted to most of the challenges of living abroad, it makes sense that you begin to have the spare mental energy to make some changes in your life, whether it’s learning more Japanese, changing jobs or making a greater effort to integrate.
 Alternatively, if you find that daily life is no longer challenging or exciting, you might feel that your Japan adventure has run its course and say farewell.

-Digging a bit further, I put a question on experiences with the two-year mark to social media to get perspectives from fellow Japan expat friends.
+Digging a bit further, I posted a question on social media about experiences with the two-year mark to get perspectives from fellow expat friends.

 The two-year mark even affects hiring decisions: